mozilla-ai/byota/README.md

 ## Troubleshooting

 The code is still experimental and will be subject to breaking updates in the next few weeks.
-Please be patient and check often for the latest updates! 🙇
+Please be patient, raise issues, and check often for the latest updates! 🙇

 ## License